Why all the buzz about CGRP?

 Drugs blocking the effects of CGRP have been studied over a decade for the treatment of migraine and cluster headache disorders.
 Most recently, four different companies have been studying drugs that could prevent migraine or cluster headache by antagonizing the effects of CGRP in the body, while two other companies have been studying drugs with anti-CGRP effects intended to terminate migraine attacks once they begin.

-This research has been conducted through large, multi-center, double-blinded, randomized, placebo-controlled clinical trials, and these drugs are being studied on patient with both episodic and chronic migraine (with and without aura) and chronic cluster headache.
+This research has been conducted through large, multi-center, double-blinded, randomized, placebo-controlled clinical trials, and these drugs are being studied on patients with both episodic and chronic migraine (with and without aura) and chronic cluster headache.

 6. When will these CGRP-targeting treatments be available?